 Veterans: Native Stories

-These stories highlight the rich, complex history of Native service members who have served the U.S. military.
+These stories highlight the rich, complex history of Native service members who have served in the U.S. military.

 For additional titles related to the Code Talkers of World War II, see our related booklist, Code Talkers: Books for All Ages.